Job Chapter 42

 The point of all of God’s questions was not lost on Job: he has a new awareness of the wisdom of God’s hidden plans, a new sense of the limits of his own wisdom, and a new sensitivity to his own sin.
 He admits that his has been a limited perspective, and he totally submits to God’s will and authority.

 Jobs second response is one of complete submission to the sovereignty of God.
 He affirms that God is free, He can do anything, and He does what is good and right.
 Job was right where God wanted him to be, where He wants each person to be, humbling, bowing before Him in worship and repentance.
 Job had gone from silence to submission.

 Job 42:1 “Then Job answered the LORD, and said,”

 For though he had said he would answer no more (Job 40:5); yet he might mean not in the manner he had, complaining of God and justifying himself.
 Besides he might change his mind without any imputation of falsehood or a lie (see Jer.
 20:9).
-To which may be added, that he had then said all he had to say, and did not know he should have more.
+To which may be added, that he had then said all he had to say, and knew of nothing more to say.
 He then confessed as much as he was convinced of, but it was not enough.
 And now through what the Lord had since said to him he was more convinced of his ignorance, mistakes, and sins, and had such a sight of God and of himself, that he could not forbear speaking.
-Moreover, an injunction was laid upon him from the Lord to speak again, and therefore he was obliged to give in his answer (see Job 40:7).
+Moreover, an injunction was laid upon him from the Lord to speak again, and therefore he was obliged to give his answer (see Job 40:7).